 Allergenis, the Pennsylvania-based company that’s commercializing the epitope mapping test for peanut allergy and funding the research, says more applications look promising.
 Epitope mapping is also being studied to create a test that determines how much peanut a person can consume without reacting.
-Data on that is expected to be released this summer, Sampson says.
-If a threshold level can be confirmed, that would be a big development in the field of food allergy.

 As well, the epitope mapping test is being studied for other food allergens, including milk and egg.